meteor/meteor/content/blaze.md

 Here the `todo` is passed as argument to the `todoArgs` helper, then the output is passed into the `todosItem` template.

 <h3 id="inclusion">Template inclusion</h3>
-You "include" a sub-component with the `{% raw %}{{>` syntax.
+You "include" a sub-component with the `{% raw %}{{> }}{% endraw %}` syntax.
 By default, the sub-component will gain the data context of the caller, although it's usually a good idea to be explicit.
 You can provide a single object as argument (as we did with the object returned by the `todoArgs` helper above), or provide a list of keyword arguments, as the `listShowPage` template does:

 ```html
 {{> listsShow todosReady=Template.subscriptionsReady